george-hawkins/boto-experiments/create-ami.md

 You can check that Blender works with Cycles and Optix as follows.

-On your local machine, create a `.blend` file with a minimal scene with Cycles set as the renderer with just 32 samples and copy the file to the EC2 instance:
+On your local machine, create a `.blend` file with a minimal scene with Cycles set as the renderer and just 32 samples and copy the file to the EC2 instance:

 ```
 $ INSTANCE_IP=3.72.246.75